 —the show you wish you had worked on:

 Buffy.
 But more because everyone who worked on it says how great it was to be on it.
 By the way, one of my favorite things in interviews is when people talk to writers who worked with Joss Whedon, asking them: “what’s it like working with him?”
 And the answer is always just: “Oh, it’s great.”
 It’s the funniest thing.
 In general, when something is really good, you can’t always describe why it is.

 Parks & Rec would also be an amazing show.
 It had a good combination of things I’m interested in.
 Bureaucracy, feminism, being nice to people. [laughs]

 What has been, so far, your journey in the television industry?

-Can you talk about the CAAM mentorship process?
+Can you talk about your experience being in the room?